-- (e) A community college may use the grant to implement equitable placement and completion policies and practices for limited-term purposes, including, but not limited to, any or any combination of the following: - (1) Faculty release time to design, implement and evaluate corequisite transfer-level mathematics/quantitative reasoning and English courses at scale. - (2) Professional development for faculty, including subject pedagogy, classroom climate and corequisite implementation, including evaluation and iterative improvement of the effectiveness of the professional development. - (3) Creation, implementation and evaluation of concurrent supports or support services to increase throughput rates for transfer-level mathematics/quantitative reasoning and English courses. - (4) Faculty release time to redesign, implement, and evaluate certificate and associate degree pathways to ensure mathematics/quantitative reasoning and English courses associated with the pathways are transfer-level courses. - (5) Any other services suggested by community colleges and approved by the chancellor's office for which there is evidence of their likelihood of improving the successful completion of transfer-level mathematics/quantitative reasoning and English courses by students within a one-year timeframe of their initial attempt in the discipline. - (f) A community college that receives the grant shall use 10% of their grant for professional development in inclusive teaching practices and subject pedagogy.
-All faculty are encouraged to attend the professional development and it is the Legislature's intent for community colleges to require faculty who teach remedial mathematics/quantitative reasoning or English to attend the professional development courses offered pursuant to this subdivision.
+A community college may use the grant to implement equitable placement and completion policies and practices for limited-term purposes, including, but not limited to, any or any combination of the following:

+• Faculty release time to design, implement and evaluate corequisite transfer-level mathematics/quantitative reasoning and English courses at scale.

+- Professional development for faculty, including subject pedagogy, classroom climate, and corequisite implementation, including evaluation and iterative improvement of the effectiveness of the professional development. - Creation, implementation and evaluation of concurrent supports or support services to increase throughput rates for transfer-level mathematics/quantitative reasoning and English courses. - Faculty release time to redesign, implement and evaluate certificate and associate degree pathways to ensure mathematics/quantitative reasoning and English courses associated with the pathways are transfer-level courses. - Any other services suggested by community colleges and approved by the Chancellor's Office for which there is evidence of their likelihood of improving the successful completion of transfer-level mathematics/quantitative reasoning and English courses by students within a one-year timeframe of their initial attempt in the discipline.

+A community college that receives the grant must use 10% of their grant for professional development in inclusive teaching practices and subject pedagogy.
+All faculty are encouraged to attend the professional development and it is the Legislature's intent for community colleges to require faculty who teacher remedial mathematics/quantitative reasoning or English to attend the professional development courses offered.